code-312/code-for-chicago-jekyll/README.md

   1. `cd` into the root directory of this project.
   1. Install npm dependencies with `npm install`
   1. Install gem dependencies with `bundle install`
-  1. Run the server locally, recompiling files as needed, with `gulp serve`
+  1. Run the server locally, recompiling files as needed, with `bundle exec jekyll serve`
-  1. Open [http://localhost:3000/](http://localhost:3000/) in your browser to view the site.
+  1. Open [http://localhost:4000/](http://localhost:4000/) in your browser to view the site.

 ## Prerequisites